Skip to Main Content

 Yountville as a Dining Context

 Understanding Ad Hoc requires understanding what Yountville is.
-This is not a city neighbourhood; it is a town of fewer than 3,000 residents that has accumulated a restaurant-to-resident ratio that makes no economic sense except through the lens of wine-country tourism.
+This is a town of fewer than 3,000 residents with an outsized dining scene for its size.
 The Napa Valley's draw as a destination means that Yountville's restaurants operate for a largely visiting audience with refined baseline expectations and specific occasion-framing.
 Most visitors are here to celebrate something, to mark a milestone, or to anchor a wine-trip around a specific meal.

 Planning a Visit